brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 2
 #### Acclimatisation Hike to Plaza Francia (4,200m)

 A hot and easy acclimatisation hike beneath the south face of Aconcagua.
 The trail was mostly flat, but the heat made it feel harder.
 Andre and Anton struggled even at a slow pace, but I felt comfortable.
+The ground was dry and cracked, full of cool patterns and colours.
+At times it revealed giant quartz crystals that were below the surface.

 Clouds rolled over the mountain as we ate lunch below the face, then we slowly returned to camp.
+There's already no life up here.
+No birds, animals, or even grass.
+It's quiet and still.
 The evening brought a beautiful sunset and more great food.
-I also met Anar, a quiet Kazakh climber on a private INKA trip who I would bump into again on Denali months later.
+I also met Anar, a Kazakh climber on a private INKA trip who I would bump into again on Denali months later.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua2.jpeg">